The Awkward Girl’s Guide to Fair Skin

 Foundation for Pale Skin

-Finding foundation that’s pale enough is an eternal struggle for many people with fair skin.
-In this post, I round up all of the foundations I’ve tried, and rate them according to how suitable they are for fair skin: there’s also tons of advice in the comments of each review, from pale-skinned readers with their own suggestions.
+One of the few benefits of having very fair skin is that you never have to wonder which foundation shade to try: it’s ALWAYS the palest one available… and if that does’t work, well, too bad, right?
+Finding foundation that’s pale enough is an eternal struggle for many people with fair skin, so in this post, I round up all of the foundations I’ve tried, and rate them according to how suitable they are for fair skin: there’s also tons of advice in the comments of each review, from pale-skinned readers with their own suggestions.
+Here, meanwhile, are some more foundation reviews that I haven’t had time to add to the roundup yet:

 Protecting Pale Skin

-Sunscreen is absolutely essential for people with fair skin, and I never leave home without it, no matter how cloudy it looks outside.
+Sunscreen is absolutely essential for people with fair skin, and I rarely leave home without it.
 Right now I’m on a mission to find a non-greasy, high SPF sunscreen, which doesn’t stain my clothes: although I’ve tried dozens, I’ve so far only written a couple of reviews, so keep an eye out for updates to this section!

 Makeup for Fair Skin